Michael Johnson (footballer, born 1994)

-Michael David Johnson (born 11 May 1994) is a Maltese footballer who plays as a defender for Balzan in the Maltese Premier League.
+Michael David Johnson (born 11 May 1994) is a Maltese footballer who plays as a defender for St. Andrews in the Maltese Challenge League.

 Club career

 Johnson joined Balzan on 12 June 2017, after two seasons in the Premier League with St. Andrews.

 International career

 Johnson was a youth international for the Malta national under-21 football team, making his debut in a 3–2 defeat to the Belgium U-21 on 2 September 2016.

 Johnson made his international debut for the Malta senior team in a friendly against Finland on 26 March 2018.